Charles Pic: Caterham (2013)

 Pic would equal his season-best result at the Korean Grand Prix, taking the chequered flag in 14th spot and within striking distance of Williams drivers Pastor Maldonado and Valtteri Bottas.
-However, as the campaign reached its final stretch the Frenchman suffered a succession of difficult races in India, Abu Dhabi and the United States, where balance issues prevented him from extracting the full potential of his car.
+However, as the campaign reached its final stretch, Pic suffered a succession of difficult races in India, Abu Dhabi and the United States, where balance issues prevented him from extracting the full potential of his car.

 Pic recovered well at the season-closing Brazilian Grand Prix, where he qualified over half a second clear of team-mate van der Garde and well clear of the Marussias.
 However his race ended early when a suspension failure forced him into retirement on lap 58.

 On 21 January 2014, Caterham's Team Principal Cyril Abiteboul confirmed that Pic would not be driving for Caterham in 2014:

 Unfortunately Charles won't be with us next season.
 It's a pity that the adventure between Caterham and Charles is ending.
 On a personal level I want to thank Charles for the work he achieved last year.